BIGSTICK: A flexible configuration-interaction shell-model code (updated): Interaction files

 {\tt BIGSTICK} can read in default-format proton-neutron interactions with either normalized (`{\tt xpn}' or explicit proton-neutron) or unnormalized (`{\tt upn}' or unnormalized proton-neutron) conventions.
 In both cases the files also include proton-proton and neutron-neutron matrix elements, with normalized states.

 The relationship between the two is

-Here we have marked the orbits $a,c$ as proton and $b,d$ as neutron, but the Kronecker-$\delta$s refer only to the quantum numbers $n,l, j$.
+(\textit{Note: In older versions of this manual, the ratio in (\ref{upn2xpn}) was erroneously reversed.
+Eq.~(\ref{upn2xpn}) is now consistent with (\ref{xpndef}) and (\ref{upndef})}) Here we have marked the orbits $a,c$ as proton and $b,d$ as neutron, but the Kronecker-$\delta$s refer only to the quantum numbers $n,l, j$.
 For example, in the $sd$ shell, with the labels mentioned above,

 because proton orbit 1 $(0d_{3/2})$ and neutron orbit 6 $(1s_{1/2})$are different, but proton orbit 2 and neutron orbit 5 are both $d_{5/2}$